Jbleezy/BO2-Reimagined/README.md

 * Can shoot while looking at other players
 * Increased mantle speed
 * Increased ladder climb speed
-* Start with semtex on maps that have semtex
+* Start with Semtex on maps that have Semtex
 * Entering and exiting last stand no longer refills last stand weapon clip automatically
 * Decreased friendly player name fade out time from 1.5 seconds to 0.25 seconds
 * Removed enemy player name fade in time